 - 4 cups sugar

 - 2 tsp flavored extract lemon, orange, peppermint, etc

 - 4 silicone candy molds

 - In a large pot (yes, a large stew pot, you'll need it!), stir together the gelatin and cold water.
 Let sit 5 minutes.

 - Place the pot over a burner at medium-high heat.
 Bring to a boil, then reduce heat to medium-low.
-Let simmer for about 25 minutes stirring constantly and scraping sides to avoid burning any sugar.
+Let simmer until the mixture reaches 240-255 degrees F, about 25 minutes, stirring constantly and scraping sides to avoid burning any sugar.
 The mixture will get quite thick.